MeteorDevelopment/meteor-client/README.md

 - Clone this repository
 - Run `./gradlew build`

+## Dev builds
+- Click `Actions` at the top of github
+- Open the latest commit
+- Download `Artifacts`, inside that there is the .jar file

 ## Donation
 We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
 Include your Discord tag so we can give you donator role and contact you.
 Minimum for donator role is 5$.